TeamCM/scorpio-desktop/README.md

 # scorpio-desktop
-A desktop version of Scorpio
+A desktop version of Scorpio.
+If you dont know what is Scorpio, please [click here](https://github.com/TeamCM/Scorpio)